Savanna: Threats

 It is estimated that less than three percent of savanna ecosystems can be classified as highly intact.
 Reasons for savanna degradation are manifold, as outlined below.

 Changes in fire management

 Savannas are subject to regular wildfires and the ecosystem appears to be the result of human use of fire.
 For example, Native Americans created the Pre-Columbian woodlands of North America by periodically burning where fire-resistant plants were the dominant species.
-Aboriginal burning appears to have been responsible for the widespread occurrence of savanna in tropical Australia and New Guinea, and savannas in India are a result of human fire use.
+Fire-stick farming appears to have been responsible for the widespread occurrence of savanna in tropical Australia and New Guinea, and savannas in India are a result of human fire use.
 The maquis shrub savannas of the Mediterranean region were likewise created and maintained by anthropogenic fire.